Dear reader of ADxS.org, please excuse the disruption.

 • ASRS of the WHO

-• Validated short form of the Wender-Utah Rating Scale (WURS-K) for the retrospective assessment of ADHD symptoms in childhood and
+• Validated short form of the Wender-Utah Rating Scale (WURS-K) for the retrospective assessment of ADHD symptoms in children and

 • A diagnostic interview based on the latest DSM criteria to assess the current symptoms.